bjbfr/gas-projects-template/docs/files_directories.md

 ```
 ├── src
-    ├── libs : root for all libs.
+    ├── libs/ : root for all libs.
-    └── projects : root for all projects.
+    └── projects/ : root for all projects.
 ```

 Those directories are created during install.